-When the Check Engine light comes on, usually it means a sensor has found a problem in one or more of the systems monitored by the vehicles computer, it may not be immediately harmful to your car but it should be checked by a qualified technician at your first opportunity.
+When the Check Engine light comes on, usually it means a sensorcheck engine light has found a problem in one or more of the systems monitored by the vehicles computer, it may not be immediately harmful to your car but it should be checked by a qualified technician at your first opportunity.

 A good idea would be to bring your car to German Car Depot and have us scan the computers fault codes to diagnose the problem.
 You could also call us and after several questions we can get a good idea of whether or not your Check Engine light is urgent.